Imran Khan heads to Rawalpindi today for the 'highlight' of a long march - ExBulletin

 Imran Khan heads to Rawalpindi today for the ‘highlight’ of a long march

-RAWALPIDI: PTI Chairman Imran Khan says despite being injured he is determined to travel to Rawalpindi on Saturday where he is ready to lead his party’s long march, for the good of the nation, and called on the public to join the garrison town for the “climax” of its protest movement, local media reported.
+Rawalpindi, 26 November (IANS) PTI Chairman Imran Khan has said that despite being injured he is determined to travel to Rawalpindi on Saturday where he is ready to lead his party’s long march for the good of the nation, and called on the public to join the garrison town for the “climax” of its protest movement, local media reported.

 Imran, in an interview, again demanded new elections which he said would save the country from default and political chaos, Dawn reported.